-The Equality Act 2010 wording intended to cover discrimination by association or perception is actually in much more general terms – it talks of discrimination or harassment ‘because of’ or ‘related to’ disability.
-There were calls, from the Equality and Human Rights Commission and others, for the legislation to be clearer in expressly mentioning discrimination by association and perception.
+The Equality Act 2010 wording intended to cover discrimination by association or perception is actually in much more general terms: it talks of discrimination or harassment “because of” or “related to” disability.
+There were calls, from the Equality and Human Rights Commission and from others, for the legislation to be clearer by expressly mentioning discrimination by association and perception.
 The Government rejected an amendment to this effect in the House of Commons Committee (col 251-256, Public Bill Cttee, 16th June 2009 (link to UK Parliament website)).
 In doing so, the Solicitor General gave examples of instances, going beyond association and perception, that the Government intended the wider wording to cover.

-However, the Government opposed this amendment, and it did not find its way into the Equality Act.
-The Solicitor General said on behalf of the Government:
+However, the government opposed this amendment, which did not find its way into the Equality Act.
+The Solicitor General said on behalf of the government:

 ‘Amendment 166 would provide that a person perceived as having a disability would not have to meet the requirement that their perceived impairment must have “a substantial and long-term adverse effect” on their ability to carry out day-to-day activities in order to be protected by the Bill.
 However, somebody who had a disability would continue to have to prove that.
 It would be most inequitable for somebody who did not have a disability to have a lighter test to gain protection than somebody who did, and that is the logical fault in the proposal.’

-A Minister commented in the House of Lords debates that extending protection to perception will mean a person with a depressive condition who does not satisfy the Equality Act’s definition of a disabled person will be protected if, for example, their employer discriminates against them because he considered mistakenly that the impairment is likely to recur (my emphasis).
-Col 1338 HL Hansard 2/3/10 (link to UK Parliament website).
-Note that ‘likely’ is interpreted by the courts as meaning only ‘could well’ recur, it does not have to be more likely than not (see Stammering starting in adulthood).
+A Minister commented in the House of Lords debates that extending protection to perception will mean that a person with a depressive condition who does not satisfy the Equality Act’s definition of a disabled person will be protected if, for example, their employer discriminates against them because he considered mistakenly that the impairment is likely to recur (my emphasis): see Col 1338 HL Hansard 2/3/10 (link to UK Parliament website).
+Note that ‘likely’ is interpreted by the courts as meaning only ‘could well’ recur; it does not have to be more likely than not (see Stammering starting in adulthood).

-This is consistent with the EAT’s decision in Coffey – see above What perception of disability is required? – which seems to take the full technical definition of disability into account (including on substantial effects being seen as ‘long-term’ if they could well recur) in deciding what perception by an employer etc is sufficient.
+This is consistent with the court’s decision in Coffey – see above What perception of disability is required?
+The court seems to take the full technical definition of disability into account (including on substantial effects being seen as ‘long-term’ if they could well recur) in deciding what perception by an employer etc is sufficient.